Crafting an Effective RFP Response Template in Word: Your Ultimate Guide

 High-impact visuals:

-• Timeline charts with clear milestones, deliverables, and client responsibilities
+• Timeline charts with clear milestones and deliverables

 Low-impact visuals (avoid):

-• Overly branded content that looks like marketing brochures
+• Overly branded content that looks like marketing materials

-Before submission, run through this 15-point checklist that catches 90% of common RFP response errors we've documented across thousands of submissions:
+Before submission, run through this checklist that catches common RFP response errors:

 Compliance checks: